-The chunky potatoes and carrots turn this thick vegetable soup – sorry, chowder – into a hearty vegetarian meal, and we ate it for dinner with just some breadsticks on the side.
+The chunky potatoes and carrots turn this thick vegetable soup – sorry, chowder – into a hearty vegetarian meal.
+We ate it for dinner with just some breadsticks on the side.
 It occurs to me that the chowder itself would be perfect for Pesach as a yummy, filling lunch or supper.

-We topped our chowder with grated cheese and a little chopped parsley (which looked pretty good even if it wasn’t a piece of roasted cauliflower).
-I actually ate this both with and without the cheese, and I can confidently say that it’s delicious either way.
+We topped our chowder with grated cheese and a little chopped parsley.
+(It looked pretty good even if it wasn’t a piece of roasted cauliflower).
+I ate this both with and without the cheese, and I can confidently say that it’s delicious either way.

 This made 3-4 servings, depending on how hungry you are.
-As you can see, it was also pretty thick, so you could easily thin it with a little extra stock or milk to make it go a bit further.
+It was also pretty thick, so you could easily thin it with a little extra stock or milk to make it go a bit further.
 And you’re welcome to call it chowder, soup, or whatever you think will persuade your family to give it a try!
 Enjoy!

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.

 - 1 medium cauliflower (approx 350g)